- Online Security

 The terminology that QTS uses is also rather technical.
 If you want to manage your NAS using this OS, be prepared to dive into some basic networking to pick up the necessary skills.
 It’s a unique blend of the ordinary and advanced, so it can be quite an experience.

 Application-wise, QTS also offers an acceptable range but is curiously missing some options.
-For example, I’d very much have liked to see a VPN option or, at the very least, some better security tools.
+For example, I’d very much have liked to see a VPN option or, at the very least, some better digital security tools.

 I prefer the simplified layout of Synology DSM and the ease with which you can do almost anything.
 It isn’t overwhelmingly easy to handle, but for the inexperienced, QTS can quickly overwhelm.
 Rest assured that both offer quick configuration guides for the uninitiated.